© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Black Down, 150m north west of the Hardy Monument is a scheduled monument protected by Historic England under reference 1016731.
 View the official record →

-Bowl barrow on Black Down is a Bronze Age funerary monument located on the Dorset downland, situated approximately 150 metres north-west of the Hardy Monument.
+Bowl barrow on Black Down is a Bronze Age burial mound situated approximately 150 metres north west of the Hardy Monument in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016731.

 Bowl barrow on Black Down, 150m north west of the Hardy Monument is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016731.